rwb/c200/README.md

 * If there was no overall change in homicide rates, we could expect that some states would experience an increase and others would drop.
 * In other words, if there was no change, the states that increased would tend to cancel out the states that dropped.
 * So, our null hypothesis is that a state is equally likely to experience an increase or a decrease.
 * Let's consider the evidence.
+Here is some R code:

 ```R
 delta = h19-h18